deshartman/twilio-agent-payments-mcp-server/README.md

 Returns:
 - `paymentSid`: The Twilio Payment SID for the new payment session
-- `prompt`: A markdown-formatted prompt to guide the LLM through the next steps

-### updatePaymentField
+### captureCardNumber

-Updates a payment field with a specific capture type.
+Starts the capture of the payment card number.

 Parameters:
 - `callSid`: The Twilio Call SID for the active call
 - `paymentSid`: The Twilio Payment SID for the payment session
-- `captureType`: The type of capture to perform (e.g., 'payment-card-number', 'security-code', 'expiration-date')
+- `captureType`: Set to 'payment-card-number'

 Returns:
-- `success`: Boolean indicating success
-- `prompt`: A markdown-formatted prompt to guide the LLM through the next steps
+- Status of the card number capture operation

-### resetPaymentField
+### captureSecurityCode

-Resets a payment field for re-entry when a customer makes a mistake.
+Starts the capture of the card security code.

 Parameters:
 - `callSid`: The Twilio Call SID for the active call
 - `paymentSid`: The Twilio Payment SID for the payment session
-- `field`: The field to reset ('cardNumber', 'securityCode', or 'expirationDate')
+- `captureType`: Set to 'security-code'

 Returns:
-- `success`: Boolean indicating success
-- `prompt`: A markdown-formatted prompt to guide the LLM through the re-entry process
+- Status of the security code capture operation

+### captureExpirationDate

+Starts the capture of the card expiration date.

+Parameters:
+- `callSid`: The Twilio Call SID for the active call
+- `paymentSid`: The Twilio Payment SID for the payment session
+- `captureType`: Set to 'expiration-date'

+Returns:
+- Status of the expiration date capture operation

 ### completePaymentCapture